St. Alban's Abbey

 How long should I spend visiting?

-A visit to St. Alban’s Abbey typically takes a few hours, allowing time to explore the architecture and engage with the surroundings.
+A visit typically takes about 1-2 hours, allowing ample time to explore the abbey and reflect on its significance.

 Is photography allowed?